 If you’re unable to work because of illness or disability you might be able to claim new style Employment and Support Allowance (ESA) if you have paid enough National Insurance Contributions.
 You can claim this along with Universal Credit if you also need help with housing costs or bringing up children because you’re on a low income.

 Help with housing costs if you’re divorcing or separating

-If you are a homeowner and getting certain means tested benefits such as Universal Credit or Income Support you may be able to claim Support for Mortgage Interest (SMI).
+If you are a homeowner and getting certain means-tested benefits such as Universal Credit you might be able to claim Support for Mortgage Interest (SMI).
 SMI is paid as a loan, which you have to pay back.
 There are different ways you can do this.

 Council Tax Reduction

-You might qualify for a single person’s discount on your Council Tax bill and you get help towards it if you are getting some benefits, such as Income Support or Universal Credit.
+You might qualify for a single person’s discount on your Council Tax bill and you get help towards it if you are getting some benefits, such as or Universal Credit.
 You will need to apply to your local council.